lightstep/cloud-native-observability/README.md

 dollars spent), cloud-native observability practice today is often inefficient, ineffective, or both.
 It doesn't need to be that way.

-**Who is this for?** Observability practitioners, SRE's and DevOps engineers, end-users of observability systems, and anyone involved in building and running cloud-native software at scale.
+**Who is this for?** Observability practitioners, SREs and DevOps engineers, end-users of observability systems, and anyone involved in building and running cloud-native software at scale.